Stop Spinning Your Wheels by Doing Quarterly Business Reviews

 So if you can commit half a Saturday or half a Sunday once a quarter, that’s a total of maybe 16 hours of year.
 Imagine that.
 You can have incredibly powerful systems within your business that are going to ensure success.

 You Have to do a Quarterly Business Review Before You Plan Anything

-Welcome to all of those amazing business owners, entrepreneurs, and soon-to-be entrepreneurs out there who are absolutely committed to taking their business to another level, listening to this podcast as I share with you the secrets that can make your business grow into something like you never thought possible.
+Welcome to all of those amazing business owners, entrepreneurs, and soon-to-be entrepreneurs out there who are absolutely committed to taking their business to another level.

 Today we’re talking about doing your quarterly review and quarterly plan.

 In the last two episodes, we talked about doing an annual business review and an annual plan.
 What that was is where on a yearly basis between Thanksgiving and Christmas, you’re going back and looking at the last year and analyzing what things worked and what things didn’t work, so that you can set yourself up with a blueprint for ultimate business success for next year.

 Now, guess what?
 You’ve got to do the same thing on a quarterly basis.
 And as you’re doing this on a quarterly basis, hopefully you have an annual plan that you’re going based on.
 Now some of you are sitting out there listening to this episode and you did not have an annual plan for this year.